ByMykel/counter-strike-price-tracker/README.md

 This repository provides access to price data for Counter-Strike items via static JSON files.
 Here's how you can fetch the data:

 >[!NOTE]
->All prices are listed in dollars
+>All prices are listed in USD

 ---